In this recipe, noisettes of lamb are coated with rosemary and seasoning, then cooked in butter, and served with a red wine sauce.

 Slice the bananas into a bowl.
 Then add the maple syrup and stir to coat the banana slices.

-Crush the meringues.
+Roughly crush the meringues.

 Whip the cream until stiff.

-Divide the banana slices, ice cream, and meringue pieces between the four sundae glasses, layering as you go.
+Now divide the banana slices, ice cream, and meringue pieces between the four sundae glasses, layering as you go.

 Top each sundae with a spoonful of the whipped cream.

-Now sprinkle the chocolate over the top, then decorate with a glacé cherry and a fan wafer.
+Sprinkle the chocolate over the top, then decorate with a glacé cherry and a fan wafer.